thomasmeadows/angular-ui-chat/README.md

 ## Usage

-  1. run npm install angular-ui-chat in the cli
+  1. run npm install angular-ui-chat
-  2. include the js and the less or css file in your project.
-Alternately copy the less/css file into your folders and create your own stylings
+  2. include the .min.js and the .min.css file from the dist/ folder in your project.
   3. Add 'ui-chat' to your angular dependencies
   4. Add to your html